vchristo/Ethereum-Client-in-C/README.md

-/*
+Ethereum-Client-in-C++
-this code uses RPC to send and receive data from geth, We have a cfg.json file, (in this link are all available functions: https://github.com/ethereum/wiki/wiki/JSON-RPC#) where described the structure of calls to geth,
+this is a C++ code uses RPC to send and receive data from geth, We have a cfg.json file, (in this link are all available functions: https://github.com/ethereum/wiki/wiki/JSON-RPC#) where described the structure of calls to geth,
 dependencies: libcurl, json_c, jsoncpp.